leonreucher/powerpoint-remote-websocket/README.md

 ### Installation

-Go to the releases tab and download the latest version.
+Go to the <a href="https://github.com/leonreucher/powerpoint-remote-websocket/releases" target="_blank">Releases</a> tab and download the latest version.
 Unzip the downloaded file and run the "installation.bat" script.